 These days the Procurement function is responsible for finding the industrial suppliers best suited to the company’s needs.
 Sourcing requires a proactive approach to market analysis, benchmarking, auditing various industrial clients and rationalising the panel.
 In truth, this is a very complicated exercise involving a number of factors: price, the technicality of the desired products, risk, competitive environment, etc. When selecting its panel of suppliers, the organization looks primarily at the compatibility of their respective strategic views.

-Next-gen tools, like Mobility Work Suppliers, can improve your relationship with your suppliers.
+Next-gen tools, like Mobility Work Hub, can improve your relationship with your suppliers.
 Thanks to Mobility Work CMMS, maintenance experts can view official catalogues and company profiles.

 Then, the teams rationalize the panel to keep only key partners.
 To do so, they can simply study the total volume of orders passed within a certain timeframe and determine which suppliers the company turn to the least.
 Conversely, they can establish real partnerships with preferred suppliers.
 This approach can place the buyer in a strong position when negotiating supply contracts.
 For example, this allows them to benefit from preferential rates or to reduce supplier management costs.

 Over the past few years, an increasing number of companies have decided to add innovation to the duties of the Procurement function.
 Its strategic position allows it to detect their partner’s innovative potential.
 They are then able to match their internal needs (equipment renewal, reducing industrial maintenance times, etc.) with their suppliers’ expertise, who, in exchange, could benefit from a test environment dedicated to product development.
 This new type of partnership makes it possible to share the risks and benefits of innovation between all the stakeholders.
 This is known as co-innovation.

 To guarantee the long-term success of this kind of venture, it is essential that all stakeholders share a common strategic outlook.